Crissilva1/Crissilva1/README.md

 ## Hi there 👋
-"Sou estudante de DD"
+Sou estudante de DD
-"minha primeira pratica de fup"
+minha primeira pratica de fup
 <!--
 **Crissilva1/Crissilva1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.